tnichols217/notes/College/Additional Questions.md

 ## Short Answers
 1. What is the most significant challenge that society faces today?
 (50 words)

-Tearing itself apart from the inside.
-I feel like in this era, the largest
+> [!paraTearing itself apart from the inside.
+I feel like in this era, the largest issue would be to get along with each other

 2. How did you spend your last two summers?
 (50 words)